Complaints about student services

 Independent advice

-You can also raise your concerns and seek advice on university processes from the VUWSA Advocates, who are independent from the University.
+You can also raise your concerns and seek advice on university processes from the VUWSA Advocates, who are independent of the University.

 Cultural support